-Table 10 on page 19 lists the hardware that is required to install Storage Manager 9.1x.
+Table 9 on page 20 lists the hardware that is required to install Storage Manager 9.1x.

 Component Description Management station (one or more) A management station is a computer that is connected through an Ethernet cable to the host computer or directly to the controller.
 Monitor setting of 1024 x 768 pixels with 64,000 colors.
-The minimum display setting that is allowed is 800 x 600 pixels with 256 colors.
-Hardware-based Windows[®] acceleration.
+The minimum display setting that is allowed is 800 x 600 pixels with 256 colors. • Hardware-based Windows [®] acceleration.
 Desktop computers that use system memory for video memory are not preferred for use with the storage management software.
 Important: Many PC-based servers are not designed to run graphic-intensive software.
-If your server has difficulty running the storage management software smoothly without video artifacts, you might need to upgrade the server video adapter.
+If your server has difficulty running the storage management software smoothly withou video artifacts, you might need to upgrade the server video adapter.
 Network-management station (optional, for SNMP traps) A network-management station is a computer with installed SNMP-compliant network-management software.
-It receive and processes information about managed network device using simple network management protocol (SNMP).
+It receives and processes information about managed network devices using simple network management protocol (SNMP).
 The storage management software sends critical alerts (using SNMP trap messages) to configured destinations.
 DHCP/BOOTP or BOOTP-compatible server (for only direct-managed storage subsystems) A DHCP/BOOTP or BOOTP-compatible server is a server that is used to assign the network-specific information such as an internet protocol (IP) address and host computer name for each controller.
-Note: You do not need to set up the DHCP/BOOTP serve if the static IP addresses or default IP addresses of the controllers are used, or if you are managing all storage subsystems through the fibre-channel I/O path using a host agent.
-Host bus adapters (HBAs) Host bus adapters are one or more adapters that are installed in the host server that provide the fibre-channel interface port or ports for the fibre connection between the storage subsystem and the host server.
-Fibre-channel switches Fibre-channel switches are used if there are more host servers that need to access the storage subsystem than the available number of physical fibre-channel ports on the storage subsystem.
-Note: For FAStT500, DS4400, and DS4500 Storage Subsystems, if one of the two ports of a host minihub is connected to the fibre-channel switch, the other minihub port must be left unconnected (open).
+Note: You do not need to set up the DHCP/BOOTP server if the static IP addresses or default IP addresses of the controllers are used, or if you are managing all storage subsystems through the Fibre Channel I/O path using a host agent.
+Host bus adapters (HBAs) Host bus adapters are one or more adapters that are installed in the host server that provide the Fibre Channel interface port or ports for the fibre connection between the storage subsystem and the host server.
+Fibre Channel switches Fibre Channel switches are used if there are more host servers that need to access the storage subsystem than the available number of physical Fibre Channel ports on the storage subsystem.
+Note: For FAStT500, DS4400, and DS4500 Storage Subsystems, if one of the two ports of a host minihub is connected to the Fibre Channel switch, the other minihub port must be left unconnected (open).
 This restriction does not apply to the host ports in DS4100, DS4300 and DS4800 Storage Subsystems.
-Host computer A host computer is a computer that is running one or more applications that accesses the storage subsystem through the fibre-channel I/O data connection.
+Host computer A host computer is a computer that is running one or more applications that accesses the storage subsystem through the Fibre Channel I/O data connection.
 Storage subsystem and controller (one or more) The storage subsystem and storage controller are storage entities that are managed by the storage management software that consists of both physical components (such as drives, controllers, fans, and power supplies) and logical components (such as arrays and logical drives).

-Table 10.
+Table 9.
 Storage management architecture hardware components

-Table 10.
+Table 9.
 Storage management architecture hardware components (continued)

-Component Description You can store the storage management software on a central file server.
+Component Description File server You can store the storage management software on a central file server.
 Management stations on the network can then remotely access the storage management software.